The New Deal (Agents of S.H.I.E.L.D.): Critical response

 Writing for The A.V.
 Club, Alex McLevy praised the episode and graded it an "A−", feeling that it did "everything right".
 He highlighted the story, pacing, and direction, especially commending the series for not trying to catch up new viewers given how much exposition would be required to explain the events of the previous seasons.
 He was positive of the characters and their interactions, praising Gregg in particular with his return as a version of Coulson after playing a different character in the previous season.
 McLevy also felt that one of the series' biggest issues, its "dull visual palette", was not an issue in the episode due to the execution of its period setting.
 Matt Fowler at IGN gave the episode a "good" score of 7 out of 10, describing it as a "fun and charming adventure" but also "more dopey than dangerous", highlighting the period setting and the main cast's chemistry.
 Writing for Bam!
 Smack!
-Pow!, Wesley Coburn game the episode an "A", calling it "a winner" and "a strong start to this season's time-traveling adventures".
+Pow!, Wesley Coburn gave the episode an "A", calling it "a winner" and "a strong start to this season's time-traveling adventures".

 Syfy Wires Trent Moore called the Hydra threat "full circle" for the series, "considering just how many seasons they spent trying to stop Hydra", and enjoyed the twist of needing to save Freddy Malick.
 Christian Houlb of Entertainment Weekly gave the episode a "B", highlighting the period costumes and Oswalt's appearance.
 Michael Ahr at Den of Geek scored the episode 4.5 out of 5 stars, feeling that the series was more comfortable in the episode than it had been in the sixth season despite the new period setting, and attributing this to Gregg's familiar performance as the LMD Coulson.
 He also praised the episode's explanation of the series' time travel rules, the inclusion of the Freddy Malick character tying the episode to previous seasons, and the return of Oswalt.
 At Hypable, Michal Schick praised the episode as "impactful" without losing the series' sense of humor.
 He focused on the lighthearted LMD Coulson, the scenes of the main characters not fitting in with the prejudices of 1930s New York, and the moral questions established for the rest of the season to answer.